milankarman/HobbitSpeedrunTools/README.md

 Download the most recent release [here](../../releases).
 Simply open the zip file and extract the full "HobbitSpeedrunTools" folder the location where you want to keep it.
 Then you can run the hobbit-save-manager.exe file inside the folder, and you're up and running.

-Note that you will be prompted to install the .NET 5.0 runtime if you don't already have it.
+You will need to have the [**32-bit .NET 5.0 runtime**](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.11-windows-x86-installer) if you don't already have it.

 # Warning